 Try and avoid terms like ‘growth hacker’, ‘rock star’, and ‘ninja’.
 Initially, these terms were original and fun: they reflected the voice of the startups that used them.
 Now they feel dated and cliche.

 It’s important to get potential candidates to visualize themselves in your role because once this happens they are halfway to applying.
 This section, in which you give a compelling overview of the role’s day-to-day duties and responsibilities, is a great place to achieve this.

 Sell.
 Sell.
 Sell.

-Paint a picture of an exciting and challenging role by describing its specific responsibilities and what the candidate could achieve in the role.
-This is best done by focusing on 5 or so core responsibilities and weaving them into a short paragraph that encompasses the role.
+Paint a picture of an exciting and challenging role by describing its specific duties, responsibilities, and what the candidate could achieve in the role.
+This is best done by focusing on five or so core responsibilities and weaving them into a short paragraph that encompasses the role.
 Avoid using bullet points here because, while they may be concise, they are less effective at selling the role.

 Focus on the candidate